Paveljolak/Paveljolak/README.md

 I love the idea of beginning with a fresh canvas and bringing my creative ideas to life.
 In web and game development, I get to build something meaningful from scratch, and that's what truly excites me.

-Skills: Java / REACT / JS / Unity
+Skills: Java / REACT / JS / Unity / LaTeX /

 - 🔭 I’m currently working on completing my Bachelor's Degree.
 - 🌱 I’m currently learning Data Structures and various Algorithms in JS.